rcarcasses/vue-cytoscape/README.md

 }
 ```
 For more information please read [cytoscape documentation](http://js.cytoscape.org/#getting-started/initialisation).
-This library is in a very early stage and suggestions and help are welcomed.
 If you have any issue please feel free to use the [Issues](https://github.com/rcarcasses/vue-cytoscape/issues) page.

 ### Reactivity